Student Financial Aid Policies

 Second Undergraduate Degrees/ Required Teacher Certification

 Students enrolled in a required teacher certification or second undergraduate degree program are eligible to apply for Federal Loans or Federal Parent (PLUS) Loans.
-These students must be enrolled at least six hours per semester and can only receive financial aid for those courses required for certification.
-These students must provide the OFA a signed letter from their advisor or department head, outlining the courses required to
+These students must be enrolled at least six hours per semester.
+For more information related to Maximum Time Frame and Satisfactory Academic Progress, please review the Satisfactory Academic Progress Policy.

 Summer Aid Deadlines

 Aid is awarded on an academic year basis.
 Dates to apply for summer aid will be announced by the OFA during the academic year.
 Students who plan to first apply for aid in the Summer semester must mail a current FAFSA in time for it to reach the Federal Processor by June 30th.
 No aid can be awarded if this deadline is missed.

 Learning Support Limit

 Only the first thirty attempted semester hours of non-degree credit coursework (including Learning Support and College Preparatory Curriculum) will be allowed in determining aid eligibility.
 Neither voluntary Learning Support nor audits will be considered in determining aid eligibility.